developer-zebra/developer-zebra-site/src/datawedge/6-3/guide/api/index.md

 An application accesses the original DataWedge APIs by broadcasting an intent, and uses the primary pieces of information in an intent--Action and Data--to specify which API function to perform.

 ------
+## API Syntax
+The APIs in the table below are supported only on DataWedge 6.2 and higher.
+For the exact usage syntax, sample code for each interface follows the table.

+New commands are initiated using the `setAction` method and included as extras using the `putExtra` method.
+For example, the JavaScript below sends two intents: one to delete the "MainInventory" profile and another to query DataWedge for the Profiles list:

+		:::javascript
+		Intent i = new Intent();
+		i.setAction("com.symbol.datawedge.api.ACTION");
+		String[] profiles = {"MainInventory"};
+		i.putExtra("com.symbol.datawedge.api.DELETE_PROFILE", profiles);
+		i.putExtra("com.symbol.datawedge.api.GET_PROFILES_LIST", "");

+When queried, DataWedge broadcasts the answer in a result intent. **To consume the result, the receiving app must first use** `RegisterReceiver`, and **then use the result filter corresponding to the original intent**.
+For example, to consume the result of `GET_PROFILES_LIST`, use `RESULT_GET_PROFILES_LIST`.

 ## DataWedge 6.3 APIs
-The APIs in the table below are supported only on DataWedge 6.2 and higher.
+The APIs in the table below are supported by DataWedge 6.3 and higher.
 For the exact usage syntax, sample code for each interface follows the table.

 <table rules="all"
 width="100%"